defold/doc/docs/en/tutorials/runner.md

     3. The "delete_spawn" message deletes a particular platform and removes it from the table

 2. Save the file.
-3. Open "platform.script" and modify it so that instead of just deleting a platform that has reached the leftmost edge, send a message to the level controller asking to remove the platform:
+3. Open *platform.script* and modify it so that instead of just deleting a platform that has reached the leftmost edge, send a message to the level controller asking to remove the platform:

     ```lua
     -- platform.script